wisp-forest/docs/docs/accessories/general/adjusting_slot_amount.md

 ### Programmatic Method

-Within Accessories exists a programmatic way of adjusting slot amount similar in design to the data pack but using direct method calls found either on the `AccessoriesCapability` or the targeted `AccessoriesContainer` itself.
+Accessories provides a programmatic way of adjusting slot amounts, which is similar in design to the data pack method.
+The method calls for this are found either on the `AccessoriesCapability` or the targeted `AccessoriesContainer` itself.

-An example of adding and removing of additional ring slots are below using the capability within a Test Accessory:
+The following example shows how to add and remove additional ring slots, using the capability within a test Accessory:

 ```java
 public class RingIncreaser implements Accessory {